Yoga helps us to cure what need not be endured and endure what cannot be cured.

 Yoga Instructor / Accupuncturist

 Milly has had a lifelong interest in all aspects of health and wellbeing.
-As well as being a yoga teacher and co-owner of Illuminate Yoga Studio with her husband Brad, she is also a Registered Acupuncturist and co-owned Fertile Ground Health Group, a multidisciplinary natural medicine practice in Melbourne for 14 years.
+As well as being a yoga teacher, she is also a Registered Acupuncturist and co-owned Fertile Ground Health Group, a multidisciplinary natural medicine practice in Melbourne for 14 years.

 She has been practicing yoga for 20 years – a constant passion among life’s many changes and challenges.
 She began her teaching journey in the Iyengar tradition in 2010 but those challenges and changes swung her off course and she finally qualified as a Hatha and Yin yoga teacher in 2015.